-The Sexual Exploitation Research Project (SERP) was established in 2017 under the School of Social Policy, Social Work and Social Justice at University College Dublin.
+The Sexual Exploitation Research Programme (SERP) was established in 2017 under the School of Social Policy, Social Work and Social Justice at University College Dublin.

 SERP conducts independent feminist research on all forms of commercial sexual exploitation that creates useful knowledge for law and policy makers, practitioners, survivors, supporters and activists.